 Hoping to drum up more enthusiasm, I swam back to the boat and opened a pack of frozen shrimp that had languished at the bottom of our freezer at home since we’d received them from a friend an eon ago.
 I’d kept them in case I’d need to feed some rays one day.

 Plop!
 The first pink popsicle went in the water… Nothing happened.
 Plop, plop!
 Two more followed… still nothing so I took a handful and threw them in, as far as I could.
-Cleary no one was home so I jumped back in to explore the middle of the bay where the water was a bit deeper and could be a hiding place for the alleged rays.
+Cleary, no one was home so I jumped back in to explore the middle of the bay where the water was a bit deeper and could prove a hiding place for the alleged rays.
 Maybe they were sleeping somewhere.
 Or maybe they weren’t here at all.

-My previous experience with rays had been limited to the occasional, somewhat distant sightings on or near a reef, and a flippered effort to keep up long enough to get a halfway decent, long-distance shot of the disappearing creature.
+In the past, my experience with rays had been limited to the occasional, somewhat distant sightings on or near a reef, and a flippered effort to keep up long enough to get a halfway decent, long-distance shot of the disappearing creature.

 I didn’t get to relax for long, though.
 Steve and Ronnie, like a pair of juvenile troublemakers, decided to throw shrimp at me and, of course, the rays followed.
 I was the only one not laughing.
 Way too many rays jostling for shrimp next to me, under me, on me, yet again.
 This time, I decided to stand up, out of the water.
 I still shooed some overly friendly shadows along but breathing freely instead of through a snorkel, helped a lot.
 Or maybe it was that the details looked so blurry through the filter of a reflective sea surface.

 For a bit, I stopped taking pictures and instead concentrated on relaxing and letting things happen.
 With a little mental zen and enough time to contemplate this improbable encounter, feelings of humility and gratitude replaced panic and fear.